vincd/security-tips/docs/miscs.md

 If you scan a large range of IP the option `--min-rate` is handy to force nmap not to slow down and send at least this number of packet per second.
-I set the value to `1500` so one IP scan take about 45 seconds and a `/24` about 1h30.
+I set the value to `1500` so one IP scan take about 45 seconds and a `/24` about 3 hours.